Taxi StdLib

 taxi.stdlib.mid

-Returns the middle of a string, starting at the startIndex, and ending right before the endIndex.
+Returns the middle of a string, starting at startIndex (inclusive) and ending just before endIndex (exclusive).

 padEnd